zielinsm/Travelly/README.md

 ### Installation

 To use or further develop this project, NPM, Gulp and some additional plugins are required.
-After you clone this repository, you'll need to set them up.
+After you clone this repository, a quick set-up is required.